divineaseaku/Daycare/README.md

 # Daycare
- Daycare application that collects and stores customer information in a dynamic database.
-Customer data from the database can be pulled and viewed by daycare employees and staff.
+ site that aids in collecting customer information, as they register their kids into a daycare.
+Data is store into a dynamic database, which can later be retrieved and updated by daycare employees and staff.